How to Measure Entity Resolution Rate: A Framework for CMOs

 - Run the resolver.

-- Count true positives, false positives, false negatives.
+- Count true positives, false positives, and false negatives.

 - Convert that into precision, recall, and a single executive-facing rate.